2nd Floor of Union

 Academics & Activities

 The teaching methods used vary subject to subject, although most involve a mixture of formal lectures and smaller seminars, which provide the foundation for further independent study.
 Independent studies are a major component of the British education system.
 The teaching styles and classroom etiquette as well as assessment information will be given during orientation.
+While at Kingston, to remain a full time undergraduate student you must take a minimum of 12 credits.
 As for extracurricular activities, there are several social events each semester as well as trips.
 You can also join the Kingston International Student Society which coordinates social events and sightseeing trips too.

 All BW students are required to have international health insurance.
 Students will be automatically enrolled in this insurance.
-More information regarding this can be found at www.bw.edu/academics/study-abroad/how/health/.
+More information regarding insurance coverage will be provided once you begin an online application or contact Explorations for more details.

 Current BW Status